 Step 7 – Visit Archives and Family History Society

-The local archives will have records of your ancestors which will have certificates such as birth, death and marriage.
+Local archives will have records of your ancestors, such as as birth, death and marriage certificates.
 They may also have other useful documents concerning your family.

-There will probably be a local family history society that you can get in contact with.
-They maybe able to provide with more information for your research.
+There will probably be a local family history society that you can contact.
+They may even be able to provide with more information for your research.

 Step 8 – Enter Your Collected Information

-You can enter what you have so far into a genealogy software program.
-This tool will be able to make sense of the mass of information that you have about your family.
+You can enter what you have collected so far into a genealogy software program.
+This tool will be able to make sense of the mass of information that you have accumulated.

 Genealogy software are useful as they can print out charts of your family, reports, maps and so much more.